keel-hq/keel/readme.md

 ```

 Once Keel is deployed in your Kubernetes cluster - it occasionally scans your current deployments and looks for ones that have label _keel.observer/policy_.
 It then checks whether appropriate subscriptions and topics are set for GCR registries, if not - auto-creates them.

+If you have any quetions or notice a problem - raise an issue.